flahartyka/LLM-aging-in-genetic-conditions/README.md

 Example prompts and code to generate each component of this study can be found in the repositories: `vignettes`, `dialogues`, and `management`

-Code to compare 70b, 70b context, and GPT can be found in: `statistics`
+Code to statistically compare 70b, 70b context, and GPT results can be found in: `statistics`

 -----------------------------------------------------------------------------------------------------